 Fox Island County Park

 Allen County.
-From I-69 exit 102, go west on US 24 to the first left (Ellison Road).
-Follow Ellison Road south; it will cross railroad tracks, then curve to the east (left) and cross I-69.
-In the process, it becomes Yohne Road.
-Continue to the marked entrance on the left.
-Total distance from US 24 to the entrance is just over two miles.
+From I-69 exit 302, west on US 24 to the first left (Ellison Road).
+Follow Ellison south as it curves east and over I-69, becoming Yohne Rd.
+Continue to the prominently marked entrance on the left.

 Nature center, water, bathrooms

 Click to enlarge

 Nearby Natural Areas (miles)